nbari/DALMP/docs/database/CacheFlush.rst

    $rs = $db->CachePGetAll('SELECT * FROM Country WHERE Population <= ?', 100000, 'group:B');
    $rs = $db->CachePGetAll(86400, 'SELECT * FROM Country WHERE Continent = ?', 'Europe', 'group:B');

-   // To flush the query
+   // To flush all the group
    $db->CacheFlush('group:B');